 Yet we all worship among those who are often quick to call it persecution when they become the subject of the latest church gossip, when others disagree withthem, or even when their bosses require themto work on a Sunday.
 They’ll sing and shout that “no weapon formed against me shall prosper” from Isaiah 54:17, but the battle cry would assuredly have a lower volume if the weapon were death and prospering meant finally meeting Jesus face to face.

 Nadarkhani’s case brings home Jesus’ words to his new disciples, formally introduced in Matthew 10, to expect to suffer in much the way He did.
 While we remember the ridicule, the scorn, and the disregard Jesus suffered and expect to experience it all as we live out a Christian lifestyle, we forget that as He died, we could die also.
 Western-dwelling Christians have been fortunate to avoid those more serious consequences, but it doesn’t mean it couldn’t or won’t happen.

 And the threat for Nadarkhani remains very real, though his lawyer said last week that the sentence could still be overturned.
 It’s hard to believe, though, considering Iranian officials have more recently accused Nadarkhani of these additional charges.
 Others argue that even if he evades execution, Nadarkhani could remain in jail.

 As much as I am disheartened when I consider Nadarkhani’s plight, I’m encouraged by his faith, which serves as a platform for witnessing to others — just as Jesus said such persecution would.
-“Physically, he looks weak,” his lawyer said of him last week,by Reuters.
+“Physically, he looks weak,” his lawyer said of him last week, as reported by Reuters.
 “But emotionally his belief in Christ is keeping his spirits high.”